An online library of English translations of key selected writings on contemporary art in Japan

 Identity and environmental design for a Basque restaurant in the Daikanyama district of Tokyo.

-Ian Lynam is Faculty and former Co-Chair of the MFA in Graphic Design Program at Vermont College of Fine Arts.
+Ian Lynam is former faculty and Chair/Co-Chair of the MFA in Graphic Design Program at Vermont College of Fine Arts.

 Design and typography for Northwest Passage, a book and CD about independent music from Portland, Oregon.